Difficult Bible Quiz about the Bible Persons.

 -

-God reprimanded this man's friends because he listened to his friends instead of God.
+God reprimanded this man for listening to his friends instead of following God's guidance.

 a.
 Job.